 Some extras insurance policies can pay for diabetes consumables, such as blood glucose monitoring devices, test strips and meters.
 Many health funds will also cover the cost of dietary education services, podiatry, optometry and give you money off gym memberships, exercise classes and personal training sessions.

 What are the different types of diabetes?

 Type 1 diabetes

-Type 1 diabetes is a hereditary auto-immune condition that affects around one in 10 Australians.
+Type 1 diabetes is a hereditary auto-immune condition that accounts for 1 in 10 Australian diabetics.
 Also known as insulin-dependent diabetes, type 1 diabetes sees the body attack insulin-producing cells in the pancreas.
 Symptoms include:

 - Excessive thirst

 - Unexplained weight loss

 - Blurred vision